foko/api-docs/README.md

 **Foko Customer API**

-> In order to proceed, you must request an API Key from your Foko representative.
+> In order to proceed, you must email a request for an API Key from "api@foko.co".
 This api key will be used in the header (foko-api-key) when making api requests.

 All of your photos can be queried at the following URL: